-Scot Miller is a passionate advocate for the protection and preservation of wild spaces and has worked for many years lecturing and using his still and video images in support of conservation-oriented nonprofit groups including Yosemite Conservancy, the Walden Woods Project, Caddo Lake Institute, Groundwork Dallas and Friends of Lyndon B. Johnson National Historical Park.
+Scot Miller is a passionate advocate for the protection and preservation of wild spaces and has worked for many years lecturing and using his still and video images in support of conservation-oriented nonprofit groups including Yosemite Conservancy, the Walden Woods Project, Caddo Lake Institute, Groundwork Dallas, Friends of Katahdin Woods and Waters, and Friends of Lyndon B. Johnson National Historical Park.
+CLICK ON the organization names below to go directly to their websites.

 Scot proudly supports these nonprofit organizations: